SocketCluster/socketcluster-website/docs/api-ag-server-socket.md

   <tr>
     <td>'connect'</td>
     <td>
-      Triggers when the socket completes the Asyngular handshake phase and is fully connected.
+      Triggers when the socket completes the SocketCluster handshake phase and is fully connected.
       Note that if you capture a socket using the <code>agServer.listener('connection')</code> listener, then the socket-level 'connect' event will already have occurred by that point so you won't be able to capture it on the socket.
 The 'connect' event can only be handled from a socket which was captured from an <code>agServer.listener('handshake')</code> listener instead.
       The object produced by the listener will have an <code>id</code>, <code>pingTimeout</code> and <code>isAuthenticated</code> property.
 If an authentication error occured during the socket handshake phase, the event object will also have an <code>authError</code> property.
     </td>